webpack/webpack.js.org/src/content/guides/asset-management.md

 Autumn,Lindsey,Letter,I miss you
 ```

-Now you can `import` any one of those four types of data (JSON, CSV, TSV, XML) and the `Data` variable you import, will contain parsed JSON for easy consumption:
+Now you can `import` any one of those four types of data (JSON, CSV, TSV, XML) and the `Data` variable you import, will contain parsed JSON for consumption:

 **src/index.js**